“Computers are going to be a big part of our future… and that future is yours to shape” - Barack Obama

 Computing lessons are accessed by learners with special educational needs and disabilities in the same ways as their peers as modifications or adjustments are made to aim to ensure this.
 To enhance the computing curriculum for some children with SEND, peer mentoring and collaborative work are used where necessary.
 Accessibility options are adapted to suit individual needs, while personal computers with adapted features are used for individuals who benefit from specific features.

-Seating positions are considered for SEND learners to they can see and hear the teacher and relevant displays clearly.
 Alternative approaches for recording are available and the school has purchased software to enable children to record work in a variety of ways.

 Where a child is unable to use a particular type of equipment, assessment is based on the understanding of the processes used in computing.
 This could be elicited through written or verbal responses or through the use of alternative equipment or software.